Cyber Security

 Hargreaves Lansdowne photos 04

-As a business leader or IT decision-maker, you’re already spinning multiple plates: managing risk, meeting regulatory requirements, and making sure your systems are secure without slowing the pace of business.
+As a business leader, security leader, or IT decision-maker, you’re already spinning multiple plates: managing risk, meeting regulatory requirements, and making sure your systems are secure without slowing the pace of business.
 So, when something fundamental changes in how we track cyber threats—like the CVE database—it’s completely fair to ask: "Do I need to worry about this?”

 Let us explain what’s happening, why it matters, and how PGI makes sure it doesn’t become your problem to solve.